 In the soil, nitrogen and phosphorus are available in the form of various organic compounds that can be taken by the plants directly.
-Many organic compounds that are composed of the organic fraction of nitrogen present in the soil.
-The soil organic matter consists of decomposing plant and animal residues and stable products of decomposition resistant compounds and humus.
+Many organic compounds that are composed of the organic portion of nitrogen present in the soil.
+The soil organic material consists of putrefying plant and animal remains and even products of putrefaction resistant humus and compounds.
 The numerous mechanisms take place for the microbial conversion of nutrient into a soluble form.
 There are some nutrients which are increased by microbes (Singh et al., 2017).

-The physical processes, water movement, root growth and turbation cause the mixing of soil due to which microbial populations are suited to a different environment and have different processes simultaneously.
-For example, nitrification which is an aerobic process and denitrification, an anaerobic process occurs at the same time in the soil (Powlson, Hirsch and Brookes, 2001).
+The water movement, physical processes, turbation and root growth cause the mixing of soil due to which microbial populations are suited to a different environment and have diverse practices simultaneously.
+For example, nitrification which is an aerobic process and denitrification, which is an anaerobic process occurs at the same time in the soil (Powlson, Hirsch and Brookes, 2001).